This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 The fear of all 3 of my dogs getting diarrhea is enough to make me avoid purchasing deer antler chews for my dogs.

 QUICK UPDATE: As several readers have noted in the comment section many dogs have cracked their teeth on deer antlers.
-In my own experience I’ve had one friend tell me their dog cracked a tooth as well.
+In my own experience, I’ve had one friend tell me their dog cracked a tooth as well.
 I know this is not the case with all dogs.
-One thing I’d recommend is know your dog.
-If your dog is a intense chewer then maybe try a softer chew like a KONG.
+One thing I’d recommend is to know your dog.
+If your dog is an intense chewer then maybe try a softer chew like a KONG.
 One reader said they don’t give it to their dog if they can’t dent it with their fingernail.

-So I guess we’ll just stick to the Sterile bones, Nylabones and the occasional
+So I guess we’ll just stick to the Sterile bones, Nylabones, and the occasional

 pressed rawhide bone.
 (UPDATE Pressed rawhide bones are no longer recommended)